 Chairman of Judges’ Report

-The judging of the 39th Sydney International Wine Competition (SIWC) took place in early October in the tranquil and picturesque Wentworth Falls, NSW, Australia.
-Under the considered direction of show coordinators Brett and Michaela Ling, thirteen judges from around the globe spent five days tasting ~1700 wines, initially screening this total to the strongest 25%, then re-judging these 350+ wines again with appropriate food matchings.
+The judging of the 2020 Sydney International Wine Competition (SIWC), now in its 40th year, took place in early October in Wentworth Falls, NSW, Australia.
+Once again under the excellent direction of show coordinators Brett and Michaela Ling, judges from around the globe spent five days tasting over 1500 wines, initially screening this total to the strongest 25%, then re-judging these 300+ wines again with appropriate food matchings.

-The judging team included five Masters of Wine and a range of wine educators, winemakers and wine enthusiasts.
-The team in the kitchen was headed by renowned chef Michael Manners alongside Marcell Kustos from Adelaide University.
-Together with their large support team, they created a range of dishes to complement each wine style for the second phase of the judging, plus feed the entire cast the whole week.
+This year the judging team was made up of a diverse range of wine professionals, all with significant judging experience and included six Masters of Wine.
+The team in the kitchen was again headed by renowned chef Michael Manners and he, together with a large support team, created a range of dishes to complement each wine style to match the second phase of the judging.

-Finally, I would like to thank all involved in the SIWC 2019 this year for their hard work, diligence and patience.
-This is a unique and special wine event and concept and with the continuing evolution of the show it promises to be an even more exciting wine show in the future.
+One again I would like to thank all those involved in the 2020 SIWC this year for their hard work, diligence and patience.
+Truly a special and unique wine event.